Mediagone/twig-powerpack/README.md

 ### <a name="feat1"></a>1) Context Variables type-checking

 Templates usually require specific external data, but there is no native way to check the type of supplied variables.
-The `require` tag allows you to **declare expected variables** in your Twig files, making them also **self-documenting**.
+The `expect` tag allows you to **declare required variables** in your Twig files, making them also **self-documenting**.
 If the data is invalid, an exception will be thrown.

 #### Primitive types
 Supported scalar types are: _bool, float, int_ and _string_.